midtown-ai/glossary/glossary/e.md

 # Ensemble Method

- `Ensemble methods consist of joining several weak learners to build a strong learner.` ~ average the output of several models, such as decision trees?.
+ ~ Ensemble methods consist of joining several [weak learners] to build a [strong learner].

+ ~ average the output of several models, such as decision trees?.
 Ex: aver Ensemble methods, meaning that they use a number of weak classifiers/learner to produce a strong classifier, which usually means better results.
 Imagine you’ve decided to build a bicycle because you are not feeling happy with the options available in stores and online.
 You might begin by finding the best of each part you need.
 Once you assemble all these great parts, the resulting bike will outshine all the other options.

- Ensemble methods use this same idea of combining several predictive models (supervised ML) to get higher quality predictions than each of the models could provide on its own.
-For example, the Random Forest algorithms is an ensemble method that combines many Decision Trees trained with different samples of the datasets.
-As a result, the quality of the predictions of a Random Forest is higher than the quality of the predictions estimated with a single Decision Tree.
-Think of ensemble methods as a way to reduce the variance and bias of a single machine learning model.
+ Ensemble methods use this same idea of combining several predictive models (supervised ML) to get higher quality [predictions] than each of the models could provide on its own.
+For example, the [Random Forest] algorithms is an ensemble method that combines many [Decision Trees] trained with different samples of the [datasets].
+As a result, the quality of the predictions of a [Random Forest] is higher than the quality of the predictions estimated with a single Decision Tree.

+ Think of ensemble methods as a way to reduce the [variance] and [bias] of a single [machine learning] model.
 That’s important because any given model may be accurate under certain conditions but inaccurate under other conditions.
-With another model, the relative accuracy might be reversed.
+With another model, the relative [accuracy] might be reversed.
 By combining the two models, the quality of the predictions is balanced out.
-The great majority of top winners of Kaggle competitions use ensemble methods of some kind.
+The great majority of top winners of [Kaggle competitions] use ensemble methods of some kind.
 The most popular ensemble algorithms are [Random Forest], [XGBoost] and [LightGBM].

  ![]( {{site.assets}}/e/ensemble_method.png ){: width=20%}

  More at:
   * explorable - [https://pair.withgoogle.com/explorables/uncertainty-ood/](https://pair.withgoogle.com/explorables/uncertainty-ood/)

- See also [E], [Gradient Bagging], [Gradient Boosting], [Isolation Forest], [Weak Learner]
+ See also [E], [Gradient Bagging], [Gradient Boosting], [Isolation Forest]

 # Entity